-The GCC countries have been hit by the most severe macroeconomic shock in their history as independent nations.
+The GCC countries have been hit hard by the most severe macroeconomic shock in their history as independent nations.
 The collapse of oil prices earlier this year dealt a heavy blow to oil exporters all around the world.
-While the GCC countries are among the wealthiest nations on earth, the oil crisis caused their fiscal balances and their current accounts to deteriorate sharply in the face of the twin oil and demand crisis provoked by the coronavirus.
-Beyond some common features, there are however disparities among the different GCC countries regarding their macroeconomic resilience to the unfolding crisis and the capacity of the governments to deal with its consequences.
-Leaving apart the case of Dubai and to some extent of Bahrain, which have already initiated transformation agendas – although they might need to refresh these agendas and strategic roadmaps to take into account the structural changes introduced by the pandemic on the regional and global stage -, the other GCC economies must accelerate their efforts to transform their economies, in order to break their dependency on the oil sector, drawing inspiration from other successful economic transitions around the world.
+While some of the GCC countries are among the most wealthy nations on earth, the oil crisis caused their fiscal balances and their current accounts to deteriorate sharply in the face of the twin oil shock and demand crisis provoked by the coronavirus.
+Beyond some common features, there are disparities in terms of resilience to the crisis and capacity to deal with its consequences.
+Leaving appart the special case of Dubai and to some extent Bahrain, the GCC governments must accelerate their efforts to transform their economies.

 Full content is restricted to subscribers.
 If you have an active subscription, please login below.